 Avett Brothers, etc, etc, likely things that everyone keeps putting

 here, which everyone agrees upon as good stuff.

-Recently I've loved: Terriers, Louie, Party Down, Wilfred, Game of
+In the recent past I've loved: Terriers, Louie, Party Down,

-Thrones, Girls, Newsroom, Doctor Who, Freaks & Geeks, Flight of
+Wilfred, Game of Thrones, Girls, Doctor Who, Freaks & Geeks,

 I'm an escapist.
 Narrative fiction does it for me the most.
 I love